hannesnortje/Web4AI/Implementation/Phase3_Training_and_Deployment.md

 ### 4.1 Connect RAG System

 **Objective:**
-Verify that all three RAG tiers (ChromaDB, Redis Graph, SQLite) are operational and accessible for production runtime queries.
+Verify that all three RAG tiers (ChromaDB, SQLite Graph, SQLite) are operational and accessible for production runtime queries.

 **Requirements:**
-- RAG system set up in Phase 1 (534 PDCAs indexed)
+- RAG system set up in Phase 1 (1,157 PDCAs indexed)
 - All three tiers running and accessible
 - Network connectivity to RAG services